Global Youth Service Fund | UMC YoungPeople

 DETAILED YSF SELECTION CRITERIA & POLICIES

-• The project must be youth-related (12-18 years of age, or up to age 24 for international projects).
+• The project must be youth-related (12-18 years of age in the US, or up to age 24 for international projects).

-• Youth Service Fund money is to be used to develop and establish new projects that will become self-supporting.
+• Youth Service Fund money is to be used to develop and establish new projects that can become self-supporting.

 • There is no guarantee of funding after one year and no project will be funded more than three consecutive years.
 Funding for consecutive years will decrease from that of the previous year.